-9. Net Assets With Donor Restrictions
+8. Net Assets With Donor Restrictions

-Net assets with donor restrictions are as follows as of December 31:
+Net assets with donor restrictions are as follows:

-2021 2020
+December 31 2022 2021

-Time restriction rent \$ 15,035 \$ 105,245
+Time restriction rent \$ - \$ 15,035

-\$ 15,035 \$ 105,245
+\$ - \$ 15,035

-10. Advertising Costs
+9. Advertising Costs

 The Organization uses advertising to promote its programs among the audiences it serves.
 Advertising costs are expensed as incurred.
-Advertising expense for the years ended December 31, 2021 and 2020 were \$4,701 and \$6,871, respectively.
+Advertising expense for the years ended December 31, 2022 and 2021 were \$4,849 and \$4,701, respectively.

-11. Retirement Plan
+10. Retirement Plan

-The Organization created a defined contribution plan ("the Plan") covering all employees 18 years of age and with at least six consecutive months of service, excluding union employees and non-resident alien employees.
+The Organization created a defined contribution plan (the Plan) covering all employees 18 years of age and with at least six consecutive months of service, excluding union employees and non-resident alien employees.
 The Organization may match participants' contributions to the Plan up to a determined percentage of the individual participant's compensation.
 In addition, the Organization may contribute, at its discretion, an undetermined percentage of all participants' eligible compensation as defined by the Plan.
-The Organization contributed approximately \$14,150 and \$13,000 to the plan for the years ended December 31, 2021 and 2020, respectively.
+The Organization contributed approximately \$12,218 and \$14,150 to the plan for the years ended December 31, 2022 and 2021, respectively.